Spring, Summer, Autumn

 Museums and galleries

 The Metropolitan Museum of Art in Central Park is the finest of its kind in the US and one of the best in the world.
+So don't waste the time during your holidays to New York and visit it.
 As well as the world’s best collection of American art are thousands of paintings by great European masters – for example Rembrandt, It also houses the most extensive Egyptian art collection outside Egypt itself, an Islamic art collection ranked as one of the world’s best and much more.
 The Metropolitan also runs The Cloisters, in Fort Tryon Park in Upper Manhattan, which exhibits a collection of medieval art.

 Famed for its architecture, the Guggenheim Museum is located near the Metropolitan in the Upper East Side, as is the Whitney Museum of American Art.
 The Museum of Modern Art (MoMA) in Midtown is home to the world’s most extensive modern art collection, so much so in fact you need to visit several times to see it all.